un/potential/README.md

-# 1up Health App
+# Potential Health

+Your personal Ai Health Coach
-The Open Source Ai System to make you live Longer, Sharper and Better
+Helping you live Longer, Sharper and Better

 We are currently focusing on our iOS Build

-Initial integrations:

-- Apple Health (Apple Watch Data)
-- Oura ring (API Access)
-- Whoop strap (API Access)
-- UltraHuman Ring (requires applying to waitlist for sdk)

 to run in dev mode: